arr-ai/arrai/examples/import/README.md

 These examples demonstrate how importing works in arr.ai

-There are two ways to import
+There are two ways to import.

 ## Relative Import